-Fugitive sources include the paved access road along which vehicle exhaust and entrainment emissions are likely to occur.
+Fugitive sources include the paved access road along which vehicle exhaust and entrainment emissions are likely to occur, as well as malodourous emissions from the dirty water storage dam.
 The route of delivery vehicles was assumed based on site layout provided (access via the northern boundary) to the near existing road intersection (on Western Arterial road).
 Only emissions from diesel delivery activities were estimated as other traffic, during normal operations, was assumed to be of low volumes using cars and light delivery vehicles only.